-Frank Apeseche has over three decades of experience creating, building and leading real estate companies.
-At Harvard Frank’s academic interests are focused on real estate innovation and enterprise leadership.
-Frank also co-directs the Graduate School of Design’s MDes program in Real Estate and the Built Environment (REBE), as well as Harvard’s Real Estate Academic Initiative (REAI).
-Additionally Frank is a core faculty member of Harvard’s Advanced Management Development Program (AMDP).
-Beyond Harvard Frank serves as Chairman of Amstar Advisers (a $3b global real estate, private equity investment manager), and a director of Building Engines Inc. (a national SaaS software corporation that provides advanced technology solutions to the commercial real estate industry).
+Frank brings over three decades of commercial expertise to Harvard with extensive experience creating, building, managing and leading successful real estate companies.
+His academic interests focus on real estate innovation, enterprise formation and strategy, and environmental sustainability in the built environment.
+Frank is currently the Co-Faculty Director of the Graduate School of Design’s MDes program in Real Estate and the Built Environment (REBE), and was the former Director of Harvard’s Real Estate Academic Initiative (REAI).
+Frank is also a core faculty member of Harvard’s Advanced Management Development Executive Education Program (AMDP).
+Beyond Harvard Frank is the founder of Chilmark Capital Advisors, a consultancy serving corporate real estate clientele.
+He is also a Board member and audit committee chair of Building Engines Inc., a national SaaS software corporation that provides advanced technology solutions to the commercial real estate industry.

-Previously Frank was Chief Executive Officer of The Berkshire Group, the institutional parent of several prominent public and private subsidiary real estate corporations.
-During his 26 years at Berkshire Frank completed the Initial Public Offerings of two multifamily REITs and two healthcare corporations; executed the buyout of a NYSE REIT in partnership with The Blackstone Group and Goldman Sachs; launched over a half dozen private firms in the mortgage finance, hospitality, long term care, medical office and multi housing industries; and sponsored fourteen institutional real estate funds with over $7 billion of capitalization.
+Previously Frank was Chief Executive Officer of The Berkshire Group, the operating parent of several prominent public and private subsidiary real estate corporations.
+During his 26 years at Berkshire Frank completed the Initial Public Offerings of two multifamily REITs and two real estate healthcare corporations; executed the buyout of a NYSE REIT in partnership with The Blackstone Group and Goldman Sachs; launched over a half dozen private firms in the mortgage finance, hospitality, multifamily, long term care, medical office and real estate venture finance industries; and sponsored fourteen institutional real estate funds with over $7 billion of capitalization.